LucHermitte/NamedParameter/Readme.md

 required compiler-extension.

 This library can be used with any function.
 This means all functions would become template functions.
-This is not something we wish to systematized as it'll make all functions inline.
+This is not something we wish to systematize as it'll make all functions inline.

 The best is to reserve it to functions that are already template and that have